How to afford the switch to a STEM career

 While STEM will pay off in the long run, the upfront costs are often significant.
 According to Pew, 60% of public research universities were charging higher tuition to students in certain programs starting in 2017.
 Many majors with high price tags fall under STEM.
 For instance, the average cost of a 4-year engineering degree in the U.S. is $13,027 per year, while the average cost for an English degree is only $9,410 per year.

-Are you interested in opting for a STEM career instead of your current nine-to-five?
-We’ll help you understand the financial benefits, the obstacles and how to get around any barriers to your STEM-related future.
+While STEM degrees often pay off in the long term, it’s important to consider the short-term sacrifices that switching careers may entail.
+If you’re interested in opting for a STEM career instead of your current nine-to-five, understand the financial benefits, the obstacles and how to get around any barriers to your STEM-related future.